serafin-labs/schema-builder/README.md

 let mySchema = new SchemaBuilder<...>({...});
 ```

-However ```SchemaBuilder``` expect a schema without ```$ref```.
+SchemaBuilder ```SchemaBuilder``` expect a schema without ```$ref```.
 If you want to initialize a schema with local or external references, you have to "dereferenced" it first using ```dereferencedSchema``` static method.
 It uses ```json-schema-ref-parser``` library to inline all references of your schema.

+Note that in this situtation you will have to provide an explicite type for your schema.

 ### clone

-All the methods of ```SchemaBuilder``` may affect the json schema and the gneric type.
+All the methods of ```SchemaBuilder``` may affect the json schema and the generic type.
 When you need a new version of a schema, you have to clone the original schema first to ensure you don't cause any side effects.

 ```typescript
 let originalSchema = SchemaBuilder.emptySchema()